Murunwa Makwarela: Career

 Makwarela started his career at the University of the Witwatersrand where he worked as a researcher cassava genetic engineering between 2000 and 2005.
 From 2005 to 2007, he was the first Divisional Head: Gene Banks at the Agricultural Research Council.
 Makwarela then found employment at the City of Tshwane as the strategic executive director of the municipality's Agriculture and Environmental Management Department between 2007 and 2012.
 He then proceeded to work for the TAHAL Group as the chief executive officer of the company's South African branch, TAHAL South Africa between 2012 and 2014.

 Makwarela also served as a non-executive director and as board chairperson of the Biofuel Business Incubator from 2014 to 2019.
 He was a non-executive director at the SA Essential Oil Business Incubator as well.
 He served as a non-executive director at the Johannesburg Development Agency as chairperson of the HRREMCO committee from 2020 to 2021 and as a non-executive director at the Johannesburg Market from 2021 to 2022.
-He is also a co-founder of and chairperson of the Maluti Green Med, a cannabis-licensed pharmaceutical company, based in Lesotho.
+He was also a co-founder of and chairperson of the Maluti Green Med, a cannabis-licensed pharmaceutical company, based in Lesotho.